ddikman/genre-substantif/README.md

 The application also has some backend functionality which is hosted with the [vercel serverless functions](https://vercel.com/docs/concepts/functions/serverless-functions).
 These can be foud in the `./api` folder.

-If you want to run with vercel and using the vercel environment config, run `npm run vercel` and it will pull down what is needed and run both frontend and apis.
+If you want to run with vercel and using the vercel environment config, run `yarn vercel` and it will pull down what is needed and run both frontend and apis.

 ```
 curl -X POST http://localhost:3000/api/request?word=bob